Attraction At the Foot of Castle Hill, Amazing View

 The refurbishment of the Castle Bazaar at the foot of Castle Hill had been finished and handed over to the public within a one day festival on Friday, 29.
 August 2014.

-- the renovated buildings designed by Miklós Ybl along the renewed Lánchíd utca,
+- Renovated buildings designed by Miklós Ybl along the renewed Lánchíd utca, the

 - a modern underground exhibition and event center.